geometryphp/geometry/readme.md

 - Provide only the bare minimal services for a web application.
 - Be neat in architecture and user experience.
-- Stand in the likes the big boys (Symfony, Laravel, etc.)
+- Stand in the likes of the big boys (Symfony, Laravel, etc.)

 ## Documentation